Why Laughter Is Good for The Soul

 Chances are, they will love getting another chance to talk and laugh about it.
 Maybe you can make a new friend out of it.

 Humor does not always have to come from others, however.
-There are times when it will benefit you to find some humor yourself, rather than dwelling over a mistake or something embarrassing.
+Sometimes it will benefit you to find some humor yourself, rather than dwelling on a mistake or something embarrassing.

 Seek Gratitude And Positivity

 Practice being grateful for the positive aspects of your life.
 It is far easier to experience laughter more regularly when it’s from a place of joy rather than sadness.